1Hive/time-lock-app/README.md

 ### Roles

-The Time Lock app should implement the following roles:
+The Time Lock app implements the following roles:

 - **Change Duration**: This allows for changing the configured duration.
-This should not impact the claiming process for existing locks.
 - **Change Lock Amount**: This allows for changing the amount of tokens required to lock.
-This should not impact the claiming process for existing locks.
 - **Change Spam Penalty**: This allows for changing the spam penalty factor for subsequent locks.
-- **Lock Tokens**: This should be granted to an [ACL Token Oracle](https://github.com/1Hive/token-oracle) that checks if the user locking tokens prior to submitting a proposal is a member of the DAO.
+- **Lock Tokens**: This should be granted to `Any Entity` and paramaterized using the [ACL Token Oracle](https://github.com/1Hive/token-oracle) or similar contract.

 ### Interface